brunogarcia/openapi-generators/README.md

 [Open API](https://www.openapis.org/) is a specification for describing REST APIs.
 It's a specification that allows you to describe your REST API in a standard way.

-## What is a HTTP Client?
+## What is a API Client?

-A HTTP client is a piece of software that allows you to make HTTP requests.
+A API client is a piece of software that allows you to make HTTP requests.
 It's a library that you can use in your application to make HTTP requests.

-## What is Mock Server Worker?
+## What is API Mock?

 [MSW](https://mswjs.io) is a library that allows you to mock HTTP requests.
 It's a library that you can use in your application to mock HTTP requests.

 ## Description

-- The main goal of this project is to generate a HTTP client and a Mock Server from an Open API definition.
+- The main goal of this project is to generate a API CLient and API Mock from an Open API definition.
 - The definition was copied from the [Open API Petstore](https://raw.githubusercontent.com/openapitools/openapi-generator/master/modules/openapi-generator/src/test/resources/3_0/petstore.yaml) project.
 - I've created a simple demo to check if the generated code works.
 And it works! 😀